dassarthak18/ArtixOpenRC-Hyprland/tutorials/install_2.md

 Once done, we verify the final partition table using ```lsblk``` and proceed to [install the system](install_3.md).

-My final partition table was a 200M FAT32 partition for EFI, a 8G Linux swap partition, and a 207.4G ext4 partition for the root.
+My final partition table was a 200M FAT32 partition for EFI, an 8G Linux swap partition, and a 207.4G ext4 partition for the root.